fadilfadz01/Astoria-on-L950s/README.md

 Get Astoria working on Lumia 950s.

+### NOTE
+This is now outdated guide to get Astoria on your L950s.
+The Astoria now supported on build 14320, the guide can be found [here](https://empyreal96.github.io/ProjectAstoria).

 ### Disclaimer
 >* I'm not responsible for any damage that may occur to your device.
 >* By using this script and flashing Astoria will permanently wipe your data.